 - SmartBook modules test your knowledge of chapter material.
 Students seem to find SmartBook useful for learning and reviewing material.
-It makes sense to complete this after you do the assigned reading for the chapter.
-You may read and complete the SmartBook assignment at the same time as well as it should highlight the most important concepts and may help you focus your reading. - Your work must be submitted on Connect by 11:59pm on the due date.
+It makes sense to complete this after you do the assigned reading for the chapter. - Your work must be submitted on Connect by 6:15pm on the day indicated in the assignment schedule.
 Work submitted after the deadline will not be accepted, but I highly suggest completing this regardless of whether you earn credit or not as it is a great review of the material. - For this type of assignment, you will keep getting applicable questions until it is completed satisfactorily.
-There is no check my work button, but you will continue to

-- receive questions until you earn full credit.
-These assignments are individual red, which means you should complete them without assistance from classmates. - As indicated in the point detail list above, these assignments in total account for 30 points of your total (3 pts each). - Two SmartBook assignments can be dropped from your total score.
+There is no check my work button, but you will continue to receive questions until you earn full credit.
+These assignments are individual red, which means you should complete them without assistance from classmates. - As indicated in the point detail list above, these assignments in total account for 35 points of your total (5 pts each). - One SmartBook assignment can be dropped from your total score.

-Homework Assignments (pre-class assignments) Individual green assignments - open book
+Homework Assignments (pre-class assignments)